 You might already know that the spine is categorized as cervical (C1-C7 vertebrae), thoracic (T1-T12), and lumbar (L1-L5).
 Osteophytes can be developed in any part of the spine.
 For diagnosis, your doctor will start by going through your medical history.
 He/she will also check for swelling and points of pain by palpation.
 If a patient shows signs of Disc Osteophyte Complex in physical examination, the doctor conducts imaging tests like X-ray or MRI to get an internal picture and ensure the presence of the disease.

-Once the presence of the Disc Osteophyte Complex is confirmed, patients can be recommended surgical or nonsurgical treatments.
+Once the presence of the Disc Osteophyte Complex is confirmed, patients can be recommended surgical or nonsurgical treatments (such as using pain-killers, massages, and back braces).
 It primarily depends upon the medical condition of the patient and the severity of the disease for determining what treatment to go for.
 Conservative treatments include the following;

 Therapy and Massage - Therapies involve gentle exercises, yoga, and stretches that help to relieve tension around the spine muscles and improve the range of motion in vertebrae.